cheap-glitch/vue-cli-plugin-sitemap/README.md

 			baseURL: 'https://webapp.com',

 			// Default meta tags for every URL
-			// These will be overrided by URL-specific tags
+			// These will be overridden by URL-specific tags
 			defaults: {
 				lastmod:    '2020-01-01',
 				changefreq: 'weekly',